-Delinquent permanent and construction loans of over 90 days as of April 30, 2022 are listed below.
+Delinquent permanent and construction loans of over 90 days as of April 30, 2023 are listed below.
 The Mortgagors of these Developments are in the process of working with the Corporation to restructure the Permanent Mortgage Loans to cure these delinquencies.
-See "Appendix D-1-Table 1: Developments and Permanent Mortgage Loans Outstanding under the Program as of April 30, 2022."
+See "Appendix D-1-Table 1: Developments and Permanent Mortgage Loans Outstanding under the Program as of April 30, 2023" and "Appendix D-1-Table 2: Developments and Construction Mortgage Loans Outstanding under the Program as of April 30, 2023."